CharlieChenyuZhang/chenyuzhang.com/src/components/ProjectRelief/README-RELIEF-PRD.md

 ### Events

-FIRST_REGISTRATION -- questionaire
+TRACK_FIRST_REGISTRATION -- questionaire

-LEARNING_VIDEO -- stats in the video watching page
+TRACK_LEARNING_VIDEO -- stats in the video watching page

-TUTOR_CONVERSATION -- conversation with AI tutor.
+TRACK_TUTOR_CONVERSATION -- conversation with AI tutor.

-REFRAMING_CONVERSATION -- conversation with AI reframing.
+TRACK_REFRAMING_CONVERSATION -- conversation with AI reframing.

+TRACK_POST_REFRAMING_SELECTION -- either quite or continue.

-AFTER_REFRAMING_SELECTION -- either quite or continue.
+TRACK_FRUSTRATION_LEVEL_CLICK -- either quite or continue.

+TRACK_QUESTION_ANSWER -- track the answer used for each question and whether it's correct or not.